 - Anyone older than age 45 is advised to receive an initial blood sugar screening, and then, if the results are normal, to be screened every three years thereafter.

-- Any woman who has had gestational diabetes, is advised to be screened for diabetes every three years.
+- Women who have had gestational diabetes are advised to be screened for diabetes every three years.

 - Anyone who has been diagnosed with prediabetes is advised to be tested every year.

 Tests for type 1 and type 2 diabetes and prediabetes

 Glycated hemoglobin (A1C) test.
 This blood test, which doesn't require fasting, indicates your average blood sugar level for the past two to three months.
 It measures the percentage of blood sugar attached to hemoglobin, the oxygen-carrying protein in red blood cells.